 Russell Moore: One of the top questions that I get from parents is navigating technology, whether that is smartphones, social media or television time.
 That’s why I wanted to talk with my friend Andy Crouch.
 He is the author of a magnificent book called The Tech-Wise Family: Everyday Steps for Putting Technology in Its Proper Place.

 I specifically like this book because it is not a Luddite rejection of technology; it is not a shaming book for parents who may have too much technology in their lives or their children’s lives.
 You won’t read this book and have someone screaming at you.
-What you will have is good, practical wisdom and counsel.

 Andy, you talk about the use of nudges in our lives and how smartphone technology, especially, has kind of moved us into a tyranny of nudges.
 What do you mean by that?